 - Staffing and Legal Fees – Unless you instruct us otherwise, our staffing of this matter will be to draw on the necessary resources of the firm in order to handle this matter properly.
 If it is appropriate to do so, we will involve different lawyers, articling students or legal assistants to deal with different aspects of the matter as efficiently as possible.
 Our legal assistants include law clerks, law students, research librarians and technical specialists.
 Our fees are based on our assessment of the reasonable value of our services.
 To assist us in determining that value, we assign hourly billing rates to each of our lawyers and legal assistants, and record the time spent and services rendered by them on you matter.
 Our rates may change to reflect increases in our costs, the increased experience and abilities of our lawyers and legal assistants and other factors over the course of your matter.
 If our rates change before your matter has been completed, the new rates will apply to the balance of the engagement.

-- Disbursements and Other Charges – Our legal fees do not include costs and expenses that we incur in connection with your matter.
-These costs and expenses will be billed in addition to our fees for legal services.
+- Disbursements and Other Charges – Our legal fees do not include costs and expenses that we incur in connection with your matter or any applicable taxes.
+Costs and expenses and any applicable taxes will be billed in addition to our fees for legal services.
 They typically include

 long distance telephone charges, messenger and express delivery charges, postage and courier charges, computer research charges, word-processing charges, printing and reproduction costs, overtime costs for administrative staff, certain legal technologies,

 applications and tools (including those based in the cloud and managed by third party service providers), travel expenses, filing charges, court reporter fees for examinations and transcripts, witness and expert fees, fees for service of legal